dlandon/zoneminder.machine.learning/README.md

 To access the Zoneminder gui, browse to: `https://<your host ip>:8443/zm`

 The zmNinja Event Notification Server is accessed at port `9000`.
 Security with a self signed certificate is enabled.
 You may have to install the certificate on iOS devices for the event notification to work properly.

+#### Troubleshooting when the docker fails

+If you have a situation where the docker fails to start, you can set an environemtnt variable when the docker is started and MySql and Zoneminder will not be started.
+This will keep the docker running so you can get into a command line in the docker and troubleshoot the problem.

+Create an environment variable:
+NO_START_ZM="1"

+MySql and Zoneminder will not be started.

+Get into a command line in the docker and troubleshoot your issue by using the following commands to start MySql and zonemonder and fix any errors/problems with them starting.

+service mysql start

+service zoneminder start